Reading and Speaking dates

 Have a look at my short peice on Iceland in www.simonseeks.com; I've contributed health chapters to two Cadogan guides (Amazon and Tanzania & Zanzibar) and most of Bradt’s travel guides.
 You'll find my work, for example, in recent editions of Bradt guides to The Amazon, Argentina, Belgium, Benin, Botswana, Burkina Faso, Cameroon, Cape Verde Islands, Cayman Islands, Chile, China: Yunnan Province, Congo (without ackowledgement), Costa Rica, Dominica, Ethiopia (without ackowledgement), Eritrea, The Gambia, Guyana, Kenya, North Korea, Kyrgyzstan, Macedonia, Madagascar, Malawi, Mali, Mongolia, Mozambique, Namibia, Niger, Sri Lanka, Sudan, Tanzania, Northern Tanzania, Peru & Bolivia, Rwanda, Ukraine, Uganda, Zambia and Zanzibar.

 As a member of the editorial sub-committee of the British Global & Travel Health Association, I help with the BGTHA Journal and also the quarterly Travelwise newsletter.
 I also offer criticism of academic papers that are submitted for publication in the international, peer-reviewed Transactions of the Royal Society of Hygiene and Tropical Medicine and several other academic journals.
 From time to time I am also commissioned to write review papers or chapters for educational publications aimed at doctors, nurses, pharmacists and sometimes even engineers (see my scientific publications page).

-Further blogs are in the relevant part of this site, for example here In Diavata Camp
+My blogs appear on this site, for example here In Diavata Camp